zeroLR/swagger-mcp-go/README.md

-# OpenAPI-driven MCP Server
+# Swagger MCP Go

-Transform any OpenAPI/Swagger definition into a fully-featured Model Context Protocol (MCP) server.
-The system dynamically parses OpenAPI specifications and converts endpoints into MCP tools that can be used with AI assistants like Claude Desktop.
+`swagger-mcp-go` is a Go-based server that transforms OpenAPI/Swagger specifications into Model Context Protocol (MCP) tools.
+It enables AI assistants like Claude to interact with any RESTful API defined by an OpenAPI spec, allowing dynamic and intelligent API calls.

 ## Features